galenhuntington/hpre/README.md

       | Bar
 ```

-Trailing bars are not currently supported.
+Trailing bars are not supported at all, and I currently have no plans
+to add them.

-There are other places where extra delimiters might be handy, such
+There are other places where extra delimiters might be handy, such as
-as pattern guards and language extension lists, but these are rare
+pattern guards and language extension lists, but these are much less
+common and thus less troublesome, so I’m not currently planning to
-enough cases that I have no immediate plans to add them.
+add them.

 ##  Tab expansion